DavidRieman/WheelMUD/docs/BasicPrerequisites.md

 Others (such as Windows 8) should work; feel free to prepare a documentation update if you try another operating system.

 ## Runtime Dependencies
-* [.NET Core release 5.0.0](https://dotnet.microsoft.com/download/dotnet/5.0#5.0.0): Either the "SDK 5.0.100" (_not_ the "SDK 5.0.101" version) or the "ASP.NET Core Runtime 5.0.0" (_not_ the ASP.NET Core Runtime 5.0.1).
+* [.NET Core 6.0+](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+You generally want the "SDK (version number)" section.
+You do _not_ need the ASP.NET version!
+  - Exception: A machine which is only going to _run_ the server and not do development tasks, it only needs the smaller "Runtime" version.

-WARNING: If you skip this or install the wrong one, RavenDB will crash with console output that may be misleading.
-Best to install this explicitly and carefully via the link here, to be certain you have a truly compatible version.
+**Troubleshooting**: If you skip the .NET Core step or install the wrong one, RavenDB will crash with console output can feel misleading.
+Best to install this explicitly and carefully via the link above, to be certain you have a truly compatible version.
-* .NET Core 3.1 as well.
-WheelMUD code itself targets this framework.
-Visual Studio itself should successfully ensure it is present, in this case.
+(At this time, .NET Core 6.0.9 is the latest version to be verified working by the maintainer.)
+If you're still having trouble, feel free to reach out on the [Discussions area](https://github.com/DavidRieman/WheelMUD/discussions) on GitHub.

 ## Supported Development Environments
 Currently we are focusing on supporting one solution file, for use with [Visual Studio](https://visualstudio.microsoft.com/downloads/) 2019 or 2017.